A

 Income Statement

-Income/Outcome Triangle for Ratio Analysis
+Income|Outcome Triangle for Ratio Analysis

-Income/Outcome Triangle for Ratio Analysis
+Income|Outcome Triangle for Ratio Analysis

-Indirect Cost
+Indirect Costs

-See also Fixed Cost vs Variable Costs.
+See also Direct Costs.

 Intangible Assets